sobhan-moosavi/Trajectory_Segmentation/README.md

 # Trajectory Segmentation Algorithm
 This repo contains the code and sample data for trajectory segmentation approach proposed in [1].
-Note that the original implementation of this algorithm is in Java, but we provide a Python Wrapper for convinience.

-## Implementation in Java
+## Implementation in Python
 Our segmentation solution is implemented in terms of three major parts as follows.

 * __Building the Graph__